-Communal Living in Singapore
+Communal Living in Singapore: Benefits, Challenges and Tips

 Communal living is common in Singapore where many people live in properties like apartment and condominium where sharing the use of common space and facilities are part of the ordinary lifestyle in Singapore.